connecting

 A culinary specialty of the region is the smelly Mam Fish which is primarily used for Fish Sauce production.
 (Nuoc Mam).
 The Vietnamese love to argue about where the best fish sauce comes from- the North or the South?
 Numerous factories which produce fish sauce are located around Chau Doc.

-Mountains above the Delta- an unusual sight in this normally flat area.
+Mountains above the Delta: an unusual sight in this flat area.

-From Chau Doc town, Sam Mountain about 5km away.
-Up at 230 meters, you have a splendid view of Chau Doc, the surrounding plantations and the river heading up into Cambodia.
+Sam Mountain about 5km away from Chau Doc.
+Up at 230 meters, you have a splendid view of Chau Doc town, the surrounding plantations and the river heading up into Cambodia.
 You can climb the mountain either by foot in about 45 minutes (2 km one way) or by a motorbike taxi (Xe om).
 Along the way there are numerous stations with refreshments and a Café at the top.

 Sam Mountain is where many locals gather for early morning exercise and the area is also very popular with pilgrims visiting the nearby Lady Xu and Tay An Temples.

-Cam Mountain is the highest mountain in the region (716 meters) located about 40 km south of Chau Doc and also attracts many Vietnamese tourists.
+Cam Mountain is the highest mountain in the region (716 meters) located about 40 km south of Chau Doc which also attracts visitors and locals.

 Tra Su Bird Sanctuary is about 20 km from Chau Doc.

-Oc Eo- the archaeological site of the old port city of former Kingdom of Funan is located about 2 hours southwest of Chau Doc and west Long Xuyen.
+Oc Eo- the archaeological site of the old port city of former Kingdom of Funan is located about 2 hours southwest of Chau Doc.

-Following history of human conquests and conflicts, the delta now faces new challenges.
-More proposed dams further up the Mekong, as well as climate change with rising sea waters may change the landscape of this area for the next generation.
+Following a history of human conquest and conflict, the delta now faces new challenges.
+More proposed dams further up the Mekong, as well as climate change with rising sea waters, may change the landscape of this area for the next generation.
 So this is the time to explore the fascinating Mekong Delta.

-Below are links to some live-aboard cruise operators:
+Below are links to some of the live-aboard cruise operators:

 Toum Tiou Cruise

 Boats named after two young lovers, Toum and Tiou who tell a Cambodian Romeo and Juliet story.
-Today offering various cruise options in the delta and from Saigon, and upriver into Cambodia.
+Today various cruise options are offered in the delta, and from Saigon, and upriver into Cambodia.

 https://mekongboat.com/cruises/toum-tiou-cruise-2.html